Geetha63/MS-Teams-Scripts/TeamsLicenseStatusForEachTenantUser/README.md

 # Example

-If user dont have Teams license it will export users list
+If user don't have Teams license it will export users list

 If user assigned with Teams license but it is in disable status - script will enable the status